 There are two versions of this cocktail, one with vodka, peach schnapps, black raspberry liqueur, orange juice, pineapple juice, and cranberry juice, the other later recipe with peach schnapps replaced by green melon liqueur.
 The trend for shots also saw this cocktail remodelled accordingly.
-We have four recipes for the Sex On The Beach on this website but the following is our preferred version.
+We have four recipes for the Sex On The Beach on this website but the above is our preferred version.

 Another cocktail that enjoyed its heyday during the 1980s despite being created sometime between 1899 and 1915.
-Over the decades between numerous different versions of the drink emerged, we have many on this site but we're proud of our own.
+Over the decades, between numerous different versions of the drink emerged, we have many on this site but we're proud of our own.

 In his 1987 The Bartender's Cherry (Second Edition), Mark Torre gives the recipe for this extremely sweet shot as 2/3 sambuca, 2/3 Irish cream liqueur and "1 dash Grenadine: to create nipple."
 That brilliantly sums up 1980s cocktail culture.